School-of-Life-Project/Portal/README.md

 Portal is an app built for independent learners.

 Unlike most eLearning applications, Portal is focused on making use of existing learning materials.
-Any textbook or set of textbooks can be converted into a Portal-compatible course, as long as it is available in the ePub format.
+Any textbook or set of textbooks can be converted into a Portal course, as long as it is available in the EPUB format.

 Portal is designed to perform well on low-end hardware and does not require an internet connection to use.
 It can run on Windows >= 7, macOS >= 10.15, and popular Linux distributions.